firdausraginda/instagram-analytic-tkinter/README.md

 # Instagram Analytic

-Instagram Analytic is a Python program for mining instagram data.
+Instagram Analytic is a python program for mining instagram data.

 There are 3 results of this program:
 1. Users that comment the most (bar chart).